⸻ Female Performance NutritionFemale physiology is different -

 Most sports nutrition advice isn't built for female physiology.
 This is.

-For women's sports teams and clubs, and individual female athletes - whether training recreationally or competitively.
+For women’s teams, clubs, and individual athletes -

 For teams & clubs